fson/coffeescript-style-guide/README.md

 foo = (arg1, arg2)-> # No
 ```

-Do not use parentheses when declaring functions that take no arguments:
+Use parentheses when declaring functions that take no arguments:

 ```coffeescript
 bar = () -> # Yes